rehierl/abstract-properties/05-0-graph-theory/3-1-operations-binary.md

 * two graphs `S := (T,U)` and `X := (Y,Z)` are used to create some result
 * e.g. a new graph `op(G,H) -> (V',E')`

+Note that both graph arguments are implicitly expected to be graphs of the same sort.
+That is, the smantics of both graphs are expected to be the same.
+Because of that, operations may only be applicable after the execution of semantical conversions.

 <!-- ======================================================================= -->
 ## equal, unequal, distinct